 Meet Mendeley: a powerful referencing tool that does the hard work for you!

-Are you looking for a way to manage your references and to create reference lists for your assignments or thesis?
+Are you looking for a way to manage your references, create in-text citations and reference lists for your assignments or thesis?
 If so, you may wish to consider using Mendeley.

 What is it?